-These approaches do not provide provable guarantees on the protection offered by deidentification, but they may be useful as part of an overall agency risk assessment.
+These approaches do not provide provable guarantees on the protection offered by formal privacy techniques, but they may be useful as part of an overall agency risk assessment.
 Applications that require provable privacy guarantees should rely on formal privacy methods, such as differential privacy, when planning their data releases.

-Validating the privacy protection of de-identified data is greatly simplified by using validated de-identification software, as discussed in Section 5, "Evaluation."
+Validating the privacy protection of de-identified data is greatly simplified by using validated de-identification software, as discussed in Sec.
+5, "Re-Identification Studies."